 Students at UW-BC pursue a wide variety of majors.
 Among the most popular are Business, Education, Biology, Health Sciences, and Psychology.
 Credits transfer to any four-year public or private college or university.
 Many of our students complete degrees at the following UW campuses: Eau Claire, River Falls, Stout, and Superior.
 They enter these schools as juniors through the UW Guaranteed Transfer program.

 Students can also stay in the area and take advantage of distance education options to earn a Bachelor’s degree from one of the three baccalaureate University of Wisconsin campuses that we have partnered with (UW-Milwaukee, UW-Superior, and UW-Platteville).

-Staff in the Student Affairs Office provide assistance with admission, financial aid, placement testing, course registration, transfer planning, study skills, and career counseling.
+Staff in the Solution Center provide assistance with admission, financial aid, placement testing, course registration, transfer planning, study skills, and career counseling.